 How Far Can Hermit Crabs See?

-Nobody can say with any certainty how far hermit crabs can see into the distance.
-Their eyesight is more impactful from afar than up close, though.
+Nobody can say with certainty how far hermit crabs can see into the distance.
+However, their eyesight is more impactful from afar than up close.

-The shape and pattern of an object cease to become relevant once it is close.
-Hermit crabs decide early whether what they need to do when something catches their eye.
+The shape and pattern of an object cease to become relevant once it’s close.
+Hermit crabs decide early what they must do once something catches their eye.

-This is why your hermit crabs may not emerge in your presence until you gain their trust.
-Your pets have learned to recognize your sound, scent, and the sight of you from afar.
+Hermit crabs may not emerge in your presence until you gain their trust.
+Hermit crabs have learned to recognize your sound, scent, and sight of you from afar.

 Can Hermit Crabs See in the Dark?

 Every ommatidium in the eye of a hermit crab allows light into the lens.
 As per the British Journal of Ophthalmology, this light is absorbed and bounced around the eye.

 What Colors Do Hermit Crabs See?

 According to the Journal of Experimental Biology, wild hermit crabs are frequently attracted to shells of strong visual contrast to the native substrate.

 Is My Hermit Crab Going Blind?

-Take bumping into static objects in a habitat, for example.
-This is a natural behavior for hermit crabs.
-They are using their antennae to explore their surroundings.
-Hermit crabs also bump into things to test their solidity.
-If the object is stable, it can be climbed for recreation.
+Bumping into static objects in a tank is a natural behavior for hermit crabs, as they’re using their antennae to explore their surroundings.

-My Hermit Crab Has Glazed Eyes
+Hermit Crab Has Glazed Eyes

-- Lethargy and loss of interest in exercise
+- Lethargy and loss of interest in exercise.

-- Excessive digging, especially in one particular spot
+- Excessive digging, especially in one particular spot.

-- Eating and drinking more than usual
+- Eating and drinking more than usual.

-- Shedding of any weak limbs
+- Shedding of any weak limbs.

-- Eyestalks starting to droop
+- Eyestalks are starting to droop.

 Maintaining Healthy Eyes in Hermit Crabs

-While eyesight is not critical to hermit crabs, this does not mean you can take a cavalier approach to ocular health.
-Irritations can cause distress.
+While eyesight isn’t critical to hermit crabs, this doesn’t mean you can take a cavalier approach to ocular health, as irritation can cause distress.

-- Maintain a balance between darkness and light – 12 hours of each
+- Maintain a balance between darkness and light – 12 hours of each.

-- Provide bathing water to rinse foreign objects from the eyes
+- Provide bathing water to rinse foreign objects from the eyes.

-- Offer foods high in Vitamin A, such as carrots and green vegetables
+- Offer foods high in Vitamin A, such as carrots and green vegetables.

 Do Hermit Crabs Close Their Eyes?